Removal of a tree on private land generally requires our permission.

 If an application does not meet the criteria, it will be refused and the applicant advised to follow a Development Application process.

-• The arborist must be TRAQ-licensed and have a minimum Australian Qualifications Framework (AQF ) level 5 (diploma) qualification
+- The Arborist must be TRAQ-licensed and have a minimum Australian Qualifications Framework (AQF) level 4 (diploma) qualification or higher qualification in Arboriculture (Horticulture)

 There are three options: